Dwell in the Beginning: How Language Models Embed Long Documents for Dense Retrieval: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the Portuguese Recovery and Resilience Plan through project C645008882-00000055 (i.e., the Center For Responsible AI), and also by Fundação para a Ciência e Tecnologia (FCT), through the project with reference UIDB/50021/2020 (DOI:10.54499/UIDB/50021/2020), project NOVA LINCS with reference UIDP/04516/2020, and also the Ph.D. scholarship with reference PRT/BD/153683/2021 under the CMU-PT Program.
+We thank the anonymous reviewers for their valuable comments and suggestions.
+This research was supported by the Portuguese Recovery and Resilience Plan through project C645008882-00000055 (i.e., the Center For Responsible AI), and also by the Fundação para a Ciência e Tecnologia (FCT), specifically through the project with reference UIDB/50021/2020 (DOI: 10.54499/UIDB/50021/2020), the project with reference UIDP/04516/2020 (DOI: 10.54499/UIDB/04516/2020), and also through the Ph.D. scholarship with reference PRT/BD/153683/2021 under the Carnegie Mellon Portugal Program.